shabazmotan/Stock-Data-Analysis/README.md

-Purpose was to analyze multiple years of stock data using VBA-Excel.
+Analyzed multiple years of stock data using VBA-Excel.
 Created a script from stock data in years 2018 to 2020 analyzing yearly change in price, percentage change, and total volume.
 Each year includes the following information:

     -The ticker symbol
     -Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.